Oneplus Provides In-Depth Look At Its Latest Dual Cryo-Velocity VC Cooling System

-(MENAFN- Newsfile Corp) Shenzhen, China--(Newsfile Corp. - January 18, 2024) - The OnePlus 12 and OnePlus 12R are scheduled to launch on January 23rd in India, with a strong emphasis on delivering a fast and smooth user experience through the integration of powerful hardware and a comprehensive suite of software optimizations.
+(MENAFN- Media OutReach Newswire) SHENZHEN, CHINA - Media OutReach Newswire - 18 January 2024 - The OnePlus 12 and OnePlus 12R are scheduled to launch on January 23rd in India, with a strong emphasis on delivering a fast and smooth user experience through the integration of powerful hardware and a comprehensive suite of software optimizations.
 Over the past decade, OnePlus devices have consistently prioritized empowering users with enhanced power and responsiveness.
 However, the OnePlus 12 series takes it a step further by aiming to provide a lasting fast and smooth experience.
 OnePlus has partnered with Qualcomm to tackle the industry-wide challenge of striking a harmonious balance between smartphone performance, power efficiency, and heat dissipation.

 Over-the-top Hardware